zainr6214/zainr6214.github.io/_posts/2018-11-28-zain-rafiuddin-site-launched.md

 Mid term question review

+The question number that i di would be number 20 and

-Some more information on this question was that 56
+Some more information on this question was that 56 percent

-percent of everyone who took this answere chose moon weight and got the
+of everyone who took this answere chose moon weight and got the

 correect answer.
-This tells me that a majoraty knew the answer and that
+This tells me that a majoraty knew the answer

-the question was not that difficult.About 23 percent of people chose earth
+and that the question was not that difficult.About 23 percent of

-weight being the second highest choice.I believe that this question is a novis level question
+people chose earth weight being the second highest choice.I believe

+that this question is a novis level question becuase all we had to

-becuase all we had to do was name the data given and we made no contract of our own .
+do was name the data given and we made no contract of our own .

 (this part is not as important)